macaroni-os/macaroni-site/site/content/docs/getting-started.md

 #### ISOLinux bootstrap

-The described option at the moment are not available in the ISOLinux menu visible hereinafter:
+At the moment the options described above are not available in the ISOLinux menu, visible hereinafter:

 <div style="width:60%;display:block;margin-left:auto; margin-right: auto;">